Local Harmonic Approximation to Quantum Mean Force Gibbs State: Introduction

-In \autoref{sec:motivation}, we provide our main results.
-In \autoref{sec:application}, we use LHA to study some CV open quantum systems, like a quartic oscillator and a quartic double well potential. \autoref{sec: proton tunneling in DNA} provides an application of LHA to the proton tunneling problem in DNA that has been recently investigated by Slocombe et al. \cite{slocombe2022open, slocombe2022quantum}. \autoref{sec: Conclusion} provides conclusion and discussions.
+In \autoref{sec_lha_history}, we provide a brief history of LHA.
+In \autoref{sec:motivation}, after re-deriving LHA, we estimate the error associated with it.
+In \autoref{sec:application}, we use LHA to study some CV open quantum systems, like a quartic oscillator and a quartic double-well potential. \autoref{sec: proton tunneling in DNA} provides an application of LHA to the proton tunneling problem in DNA that has been recently investigated by Slocombe et al. \cite{slocombe2022open, slocombe2022quantum}. \autoref{sec: Conclusion} provides conclusion and discussions.